 - Require written, signed change orders for every scope change

-- Keep a complete paper trail (contracts, waivers, invoices)
+- Keep a complete paper trail, including contracts, waivers, and invoices

 At MicroEstimates, we offer tools to help you estimate, forecast, and protect cash flow.
 Try the Construction Material Cost Predictor and the Square Footage Cost Estimator to build realistic budgets and payment schedules that stand up to real‑world volatility.